OGSarah/Swift-ARC-Internals-Lifetime-Analysis/README.md

 ARC does not use a background thread to scan memory.
 The code to increment or decrement counts is inserted by the compiler at compile time.

-## 2. Retain Cycles & Object Graphs
+## Module 2.
+Retain Cycles & Object Graphs
 Builds a bidirectional relationship between objects(e.g., `Person` and `Pet`) to intentionally create retain cycles.

 Concepts explored: